 - Obtaining Information under Data Protection including individuals rights

-The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 1998 (‘the Act’).
-The Chief Constable of the Police Service of Northern Ireland is registered with the Information Commissioner as a ‘data controller’ for the purposes of the Act.
-As such he is obliged to ensure that the Police Service of Northern Ireland handles all personal data in accordance with the Act.
+The use and disclosure of personal data is governed in the United Kingdom by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+Where PSNI is processing information for their law enforcement purposes PSNI must comply with Part 3 of the Data Protection Act, personal data processed for all other purposes will be done so in line with GDPR.
+The Chief Constable of the Police Service of Northern Ireland is registered with the Information Commissioner as a ‘data controller’ for the purposes of this legislation.
+As such he is obliged to ensure that the Police Service of Northern Ireland handles all personal data in accordance with the legislation.
 The Police Service of Northern Ireland takes that responsibility very seriously and takes great care to ensure that personal data is handled appropriately in order to secure and maintain individuals’ trust and confidence in the service.

 These principles must be complied with by the PSNI when processing personal data, unless an exemption from them applies.

-It is often the case that to prevent or detect crime, or to locate an offender the PSNI must obtain information from an other organisation.
-Section 29(3) of the Act enables a ‘data controller’ to disclose this type of information, if they wish to do so lawfully.
-In such cases the PSNI must complete a form and send it to the organisation, which may hold the information.
+- To prevent or detect crime.
+It is often the case that to prevent or detect crime or to locate an offender the PSNI must obtain information from another organisation or share information with them.
+The legislation allows PSNI and other organisations to both request and disclose this type of information, lawfully.
+When the PSNI requests information from another organisation we must complete a form and send it to the organisation, which may hold the information.